 The profit and loss of BGC U.S. and BGC Global are generally allocated based on the total number of BGC U.S. units and BGC Global units outstanding, other than in the case of certain litigation matters, the impact of which would be allocated to the BGC U.S. and BGC Global partners who are members of the BGC Holdings group as described in "-Amended and Restated Limited Partnership Agreements of BGC U.S. and BGC Global."
 The profit and loss of BGC Holdings are generally allocated based on the total number of BGC Holdings units outstanding, other than the impact of certain litigation matters, which will be allocated to the BGC Holdings partners who are members of the Cantor group, or who are founding/working partners or who are REU partners.
-The maximum amount of income to be allocated to each RPU interest within each 12 month period shall be limited to 15% of the Post-Termination Payment of such unit.
+The minimum distribution for each RPU interest is \$0.005 per quarter.